lucasbuyatti/lab-krnl/README.md

 # About the proyect
 This is not a finished project, but rather a test code developed for experimentation and learning purposes.
 It is designed to explore and understand kernel-level concepts and Windows process structures, also a bit of ioctl communicating with user space
-# What do I need to know ?
+# What do I need to know?
 - C/C++ [UserMode](https://learn.microsoft.com/en-us/cpp/?view=msvc-170) [KernelMode](https://learn.microsoft.com/en-us/windows-hardware/drivers/)
 - How Memory works
 - [Windows Process Structures](https://www.vergiliusproject.com/)